Date palms are one of the first plants that were cultivated by man, and some of the date palm named varieties are thousands of years old!

 Medjool date palms are also very popular for landscaping because of their regal appearance and full canopy.
 Medjool date palms have a larger and more full dense canopy when compared to the Deglet Noor, which has a canopy that is more sparse and open with fewer fronds.
 The Medjool and Zahidi date palms are more similar in appearance with beautiful silvery green foliage.

-We will once again this year have a limited quantity of fresh picked organically grown large medjool dates available.
+Every year in the fall we have a limited quantity of fresh picked organically grown large medjool dates available.
 Each year, we do sell out before the crop is picked, so be sure to place your order early!
-We will begin taking orders for this year's medjool date crop on September 15.
+We begin taking orders for each year's medjool date crop on August 25.male date palms.
+Male and female date palms can look very similar, and they generally are not distinguishable until they reach maturity.
+Once a male date palm has reached maturity (usually at around 10 years old), the male date palm will produce flowers in early spring that yield date palm pollen.

 Male date palms have become a very popular choice for landscaping because they do not produce the annual crop of dates which can attract rodents, birds and insects.
 Male date palms also have a tendency to show more vigorous growth and to reach greater heights in fewer years because they do not waste their energy producing dates each year.